-Who do I call if I'm not sure which Service I Need?
+" Who do I call if I'm not sure which Service I Need?
+Place call 2-1-1 United Way's EPEE 24/7

-Please call 2-1-1, United Way's FREE 24/7 bilingual helpline for referrals to an appropriate
+Please call 2-1-1, United Way's FREE 24/7 bilingual helpline for referrals to an appropriate transportation provider

-• What are the different types of tranportation services and what do they mean?
+" What are the different types of tranportation services and what do they mean?

-Fixed Route transit service runs on a specific route with set stops
+Fixed Route transit service runs on a specific route with set stops and a time schedule.
+This is what most people think of when they think of bus service.

 Paratransit is a demand response service provided along with regular fixed route service for those with disabilities that prevents them from being able to use regular fixed route services.
-Paratran sit services run within a quarter mile buffer zone around all fixed
+Paratran sit services run within a quarter mile buffer zone around all fixed route lines.

 On Demand is a service where passengers call ahead and schedule a ride with the transit operator.
-There is usually a 24 time limit
+There is usually a 24 time limit for scheduling.

-Are the Transportation Resources listed Accessible by Wheelchair?
+" Are the Transportation Resources listed Accessible by Wheelchair?